 The Bureau of Labor Statistics has been keeping track of a consumer price index for elderly consumers, or CPI-E, for more than 25 years.
 This calculation puts the spending inflation for seniors at about two-tenths a point higher than the rate at which the consumer price index for young urban workers - the CPI-W - increases.
 TSCL members and supporters believe that this consumer price index for the elderly - CPI-E - should be fully implemented and utilized for determining seniors' Social Security cost-of-living adjustments each year.

-TSCL estimates that a senior who retired with average benefits in 1984 would have received \$13,723.16 more through 2011 if the government had used the CPI-E to calculate the COLA.
+TSCL estimates that a senior who retired with average benefits in 1984 would have received nearly \$14,000 more through 2014 if the government had used to the CPI-E to calculate the COLA.
+TSCL supported one key bill - H.R.
+3961 - in 2015 that would base the COLA on the CPI-E.